 In Part 1 of this series, we explored what dyslexia is (and what it is not), along with why it’s getting so much attention these days.
 In Part 2, we’ll focus on what you need to know about providing effective support for your students with dyslexia.

 The most widely used intervention methods for students with dyslexia utilize a multisensory, structured language approach.
 Many of these methods fall under the umbrella of the Orton-Gillingham or OG model.
 This model was named for Samuel Orton, a physician who was a pioneer in the recognition of dyslexia as a condition, and Anna Gillingham, an educator and psychologist who developed instruction to help those with dyslexia.
-However, the core principles of best practice in dyslexia instruction are embodied in a variety of powerful instructional models.
-In this blog, we’ll dig into some of the principles and practices that support students with learning differences.

 Addressing the Phonological Core Deficit

 The most unmistakable characteristic of dyslexia is a core deficit in phonological processing.
 This problem can cause the individual with dyslexia to experience difficulties in many aspects of literacy development, but most noticeably in decoding (reading) and encoding (spelling) words.
 Most students who struggle with decoding, whether they have dyslexia or not, benefit from instruction in the manipulation of phonemes, including blending and segmentation.
-As a result of this critical need in the area of phonological processing, powerful, evidence-based instruction in phonological awareness, the alphabetic principle, and decoding is the most critical element in an intervention program for students with dyslexia.
-You are probably familiar with these terms, but just in case, let’s review.

 Explicit, Systematic, and Intensive Intervention